-How to score bluetooth wireless headphones for $25 today
+How to score Bluetooth wireless headphones for $25 today

 The season’s top wireless steal is online just in time for back-to-school or those remaining outdoor summer adventures.

-Whether you’re looking to stream music or make sure you can successful talk on your smartphone in a noisy setting, these Bluetooth headphones are the answer.
+Whether you’re looking to stream music or make sure you can successfully talk on your smartphone in a noisy setting, these Bluetooth headphones are the answer.

 It’s rare to find a pair of high fidelity Bluetooth headphones that offers solid bass, fantastic phone-call quality and noise cancellation under $50.